Campbell brothers (criminal duo): Appeal

 The three men appealed their conviction.
-The initial appeal centered upon the argument that the Jencks Act had not been followed when Judge McCarthy refused to require the state to enforce a request for production made by the men's defense counsel for the production of Federal Bureau of Investigation reports that would have shown that a key witness to the crime had, in his original statement to authorities, only reported seeing two robbers instead of three.
-The defense counsel desired to utilize this documentation for the purposes of witness impeachment.
-In the appeal cases, the three men were represented by Massachusetts attorneys Melvin S. Louson and Lawrence O'Donnell Sr. O'Donnell was already well known for his legal work in relation to the Great Brink's Robbery.
+The initial appeal centered on the argument that the Jencks Act was violated when Judge McCarthy refused to require the state to enforce their counsel's request for production for Federal Bureau of Investigation reports that would have shown that a key witness to the crime originally reported to authorities seeing two robbers instead of three.
+The defense counsel desired to utilize this documentation for witness impeachment.
+In the appeal, the three men were represented by Massachusetts attorneys Melvin S. Louson and Lawrence O'Donnell Sr. O'Donnell was well known for his legal work in relation to the Great Brink's Robbery.
 Roger G. Connor argued the federal government's case before the Supreme Court for upholding the conviction.

 An appeal was heard by the United States Court of Appeals for the First Circuit.
 Argument for the case began on August 27, 1959.
 On September 15, 1959, the court delivered a ruling that denied the appellants petition for a rehearing.

 The appeal was next argued to the Supreme Court of the United States in Campbell v.
 United States (373 U.S. 487).
-Argument for the case was heard beginning on April 25, 1963.
-On May 27, 1963, the court delivered an opinion favorable to the appellants that was authored by Justice William J. Brennan.
+Argument was heard on April 25, 1963.
+On May 27, 1963, the Court delivered an opinion favorable to the appellants and authored by Justice William J. Brennan.
 The Supreme Court decision did not vacate the conviction.
-Rather, it remanded the matter to the District Court, ordering them to "hold a new inquiry" in accordance with the holdings of the Supreme Court opinion that would "supplement the record with new findings and enter a new final judgment of conviction if the court concludes upon the new inquiry to reaffirm its former rulings."
-Justice Tom C. Clark authored a partial dissent and partial concurrence that was joined by Justices John Marshall Harlan II and Potter Stewart.
+Rather, it remanded the matter to the District Court, ordering it to "hold a new inquiry" in accordance with the holdings of the Supreme Court opinion that would "supplement the record with new findings and enter a new final judgment of conviction if the court concludes upon the new inquiry to reaffirm its former rulings."
+Justice Tom C. Clark authored a partial dissent and partial concurrence joined by Justices John Marshall Harlan II and Potter Stewart.
 This agreed in part with the result, concurring with the majority's decision to remand the case.
-This opinion declared that Judge McCarthy had not properly probed the matter of whether the documentation was producible, but this opinion did not opine on whether it would indeed have been producible under the Jencks Act.
+This opinion declared that Judge McCarthy did not properly probe whether the documentation was producible, but this opinion did not opine on whether it would indeed have been producible under the Jencks Act.

 Arguments for the remanded appeals case before the United States Court of Appeals for the First Circuit began on October 2, 1961.
 On November 7, 1961, the court issued an opinion that remanded the matter to new criminal trial before a new judge.